 Granada & Ronda | Awe-Inspiring Alhambra

 Begin your day with a visit to the ancient palace and glorious gardens of the Alhambra, an incredible example of Moorish influence and Islamic architecture.
 Occupying over 1.5 million square feet, this sprawling complex served as the seat of power for the Islamic emirs throughout the 14th century, later becoming a royal palace for Ferdinand and Isabella.
 Explore Granada at leisure before departing for clifftop Ronda, where you check in to your boutique hotel opposite the bullring.
-Enjoy a walking tour that introduces you to the rich history of Ronda, followed by dinner.
+Enjoy a short walking tour that introduces you to the rich history of Ronda, followed by dinner.
 The city is known for bullfighting, and its Plaza de Toros is the oldest bullring in Spain.
 Ernest Hemingway did much to popularize both this controversial sport and Ronda itself, and a paseo (scenic walkway) bearing his name begins near the plaza; another, dedicated to fellow aficionado Orson Welles, is located nearby.